awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update.md

 ## Update a Change Calendar entry \(console\)<a name="change-calendar-update-console"></a>

-You can update an AWS Systems Manager Change Calendar \(Change Calendar\) entry's description, but not its name\.
+You can update an AWS Systems Manager Change Calendar entry's description, but not its name\.
 Although you can change the default state of a calendar entry, be aware that this reverses the behavior of change actions during events that are associated with the calendar entry\.
 For example, if you change the state of a calendar from **Open by default** to **Closed by default**, unwanted changes might be made during event periods when the users who created the associated events are not expecting changes\.

 When you update a Change Calendar entry, you are editing the Change Calendar document that you created when you created the Change Calendar entry\.